toddm92/aws/templates/cfn/README.md

 <ol>
   <li> autoscale-healthyhost-template.json
-CloudWatch and AutoScaling monitor ELB/instances and maintain the total number of desired instances in the pool.
+  <br> CloudWatch and AutoScaling monitor ELB/instances and maintain the total number of desired instances in the pool.

   <li> bastion-template.json